SteveVitali/ethereum-smart-contract-analysis/README.md

 > bash ./analysis-progress.sh
 ```

-Or t the nohup.out to read the logging continuously in stdout
+Or tail the nohup.out to read the logging continuously in stdout
 ```
 > tail nohup.out -f
 ```